HaiderBassem/SimulationOS/README.md

 # SimulationOS
-SimulationOS Fedora-Based distribution offering an ideal working environment especially for programming,  Networking and Gaming!
+SimulationOS Arch-Based distribution offering an ideal working environment especially for programming,  Networking and Gaming!